 Being left-handed may cause some lefties to feel a bit, well… left out.
 Since the vast majority of the human population is right-handed, most consumer products that are specific to handedness are designed for those who are right-handed.
 Unfortunately, this makes economic sense to many manufacturers, since the time and expense involved in making different products for those who are left-handed may not provide a good return on the investment.
 As a result, many left-handed people simply have to adapt to using something that was not designed for them.
-There are certain personality traits that are also more likely to be preset in lefties, which is probably something else about them that society has not acknowledged.
+There are certain personality traits that are also more likely to be present in lefties, which is probably something else about them that society has not acknowledged.
 It seems as though not a whole lot of effort has gone into making life as easy for left-handers as it may have for the great masses of righties.
-Here are some more interesting facts about left handed people.
+Here are some more interesting facts about left-handed people.

 While favoring one hand over the other may not seem like a big deal as far as health is concerned, there is evidence to suggest otherwise.
-Researchers have found that left-handed people face an increase risk for ADHD, dyslexia and some mood disorders.
+Researchers have found that left-handed people face an increased risk for ADHD, dyslexia and some mood disorders.
 This is something that’s still a bit of a mystery to scientists, but there’s speculation that the wiring of the brain that determines what hand is favored ties in with the differing functions each hemisphere is responsible for.
 The news is not all bad on the health front for lefties, however.
 Another study suggests that they are less likely to suffer from both ulcers and arthritis.

 2. Long History